10 of the Best Planeswalkers in Magic: The Gathering

 8. Saheeli Rai

 The Islands of blue and Mountains of red combine to give an awesome yet astoundingly inexpensive (only three mana!) planeswalker.
 Saheeli's standout trait is her superb +1, which simultaneously adds loyalty, damages each opponent by 1 (great for multiplayer), and scries 1.
-Scrying lets you peek at the top card of your library and return it to either the top or bottom, helping you draw want you want from your deck in upcoming turns.
+Scrying lets you peek at the top card of your library and return it to either the top or bottom, helping you draw what you want from your deck in upcoming turns.

 Her other abilities further boost her prowess. -2 creates a token that copies either a creature or artifact you control and provides it with haste, although it's exiled at the end of the turn.
 Ultimate -7 not only searches for three artifacts from your deck but places them onto the battlefield for free!
 I love activating this to field incredible forces like Akroma's Memorial or Caged Sun and decimate opponents with my boosted army.